Class – 10 | HTML Lists | HTML Tutorial

-HTML provides several types of lists that can be used to structure and organize content on a web page.
+HTML provides several lists that can be used to structure and organize content on a web page.
 The most commonly used lists in HTML are:

 Example: